WickedFlame/Polaroider/docs/index.md

 Polaroider is a Approval Testing Framework that creates and compares snapshots of objects

 ### Assertion testing
-Testing all properties of objects using conventional Assertion testing needs multiple asserts
+Conventional assertion testing needs multiple assertion checks to test all properties of an object
 ```csharp
 // arrange
 var repository = new PersonRepository();